 How To Make A Homemade Mixed Spice

-- Place the whole spices in a dry skillet over medium-low heat and stir frequently just until they become very fragrant and darken slightly.
-It shouldn’t take more than a few minutes; watch carefully so they don’t burn.
+- Place the whole spices in a dry skillet over medium-low heat.
+Stir frequently until they become very fragrant and darken slightly.
+This shouldn’t take more than a few minutes; be sure to watch carefully to prevent burning.

-- Immediately transfer to a dish to cool (if left in the hot pan, they could burn).
+- Immediately transfer the heated spices to a dish to cool.
+Leaving them in the hot pan could cause them to burn.

 Ground spices last up to 6 month – they start to lose potency after 6 months.

 Mixed Peel 101: Understanding the Versatile Citrus Ingredient